-WHIRLPOOL WILL NOT PAY FOR
+WE WILL NOT PAY FOR

-- A. Service calls to: - 1.
-Correct the installation of your washer. - 2.
+A. Service calls to:

+- 1. Correct the installation of your washer. - 2.
 Instruct you how to use your washer. - 3.
 Replace house fuses or correct house wiring or plumbing. - B. Repairs when your washer is used in other than normal, single-family household use. - C. Pickup and delivery.
-Your washer is designed to be repaired in the home. - D. Damage to your washer caused by accident, misuse, fire, flood, acts of God or use of products not approved by Whirlpool. - E. Any labor costs during the limited warranties. - F. Repairs to parts or systems caused by unauthorized modifications made to the appliance.
+Your washer is designed to be repaired in the home. - D. Damage to your washer caused by accident, misuse, fire, flood, acts of God, or use of products not approved by us. - E. Any labor costs during the limited warranty. - F. Repairs to parts or systems caused by unauthorized modifications made to the appliance.

-WHIRLPOOL CORPORATION SHALL NOT BE LIABLE FOR INCIDENTAL OR CONSEQUENTIAL DAMAGES.
-Some states do not allow the exclusion or limitation of incidental or consequential damages, so this exclusion or limitation may not apply to you.
-This warranty gives you specific legal rights, and you may also have other rights which vary from state to state
+This Roper appliance is warranted by Whirlpool Corporation.
+Under no circumstances shall it be liable under this warranty for incidental or consequential damages.
+Some states do not allow the exclusion or limitation of incidental or consequential damages, or limitation of implied warranties, so these limitations or exclusions may not apply to you.

+This warranty gives you specific legal rights, and you may also have other rights which vary from state to state.

-Outside the United States, a different warranty may apply.
-For details, please contact your authorized Whirlpool distributor or military exchange.
+Outside the United States, a different warranty may also apply.
+For details, please contact your authorized Roper distributor or military exchange.

-If you need service, first see the "Troubleshooting" section of this book.
-After checking "Troubleshooting," additional help can be found by checking the "Requesting Assistance or Service" section, or by calling our Consumer Assistance Center telephone number, 1-800-253-1301, from anywhere in the U.S.A.
+If you need service, first see the "Requesting Assistance or Service" section of this book and then, if you need additional help, call our toll-free telephone number, 1-800-44-ROPER (1-800-447-6737), from anywhere in the U.S.A.

+PART NO. 3363550

-PART NO. 3363560 © 1995 Whirlpool Corporation
+• 1995 Whirtpool Corporation